 9. Renter and renter’s guests shall not violate any federal, state, or local laws while on the property.
 Renter is responsible for all actions of their guests and shall not allow any illegal or disruptive activities.
 Renter shall supervise the event during the entire period of use.

-10. Nothing shall be attached to the walls, ceiling or any fixtures in a manner that causes any damage.
-Renter should not use glitter, confetti, sparkles or other small decorative items that are hard to clean up.
+10. Nothing shall be attached to the walls, ceilings or any fixtures without obtaining prior permission from the owners of the Thoreau Center.
+Renter may not use glitter, confetti, sparkles or other small decorative items that are hard to clean up.

-12. Renter shall remove from the property everything brought into the Thoreau Center by renter or renter’s guests by the end of the rental period, except for trash which must be placed into the trash containers in the garage.
-Anything left on the property after the end of the rental period will be thrown away
+11. Renter shall remove from the property everything brought into the Thoreau Center by renter or renter’s guests by the end of the rental period, except for trash which must be placed into the trash containers in the garage.
+Anything left on the property after the end of the rental period will be thrown away.

-15. When the event is over, renter will return the property to the condition it was in prior to the event.
-Renter shall, clean up the property, place all trash accumulated during the event in the trash bins located in the garage, turn off the air conditioner and/or turn down the thermostat, and lock all doors and windows.
+14. When the event is over, renter will return the property to the condition it was in prior to the event.
+Renter shall clean up the property by cleaning the kitchen countertops, placing all trash accumulated during the event in the trash bins located in the garage, turning off the air conditioner and locking all doors and windows.
+Renter should not sweep or mop the floors, but should wipe up any liquid on the floors with paper towels.